Quantum-MIT/PID_2D_controller/README.md

 # PID_2D_controller

-Read the documentation pdf for complete explanation of the solution I made this project as a part of entrance test of Aerial Robotics Lab, IIT Kharagpur.
+  Read the DOCUMENTATION PDF for complete explanation of the solution I made this project as a part of entrance test of Aerial Robotics Lab, IIT Kharagpur.
 It is a MATLAB based simulated model of a 2D PID Controller.